StephenGunn/sveltekit-password-protected/README.md

 # Simple Password Protected App with Persistent Auth using SvelteKit

-This repo is a companion to a blog post I created explaining how to create a Simple Password Protected App with Persistent Auth using SvelteKit. [`View the post & tutorial here.`](https://jovianmoon.io/blog/sveltekit-password-protected-project);
+This repo is a companion to a blog post I created explaining how to create a Simple Password Protected App with Persistent Auth using SvelteKit. [`View the post & tutorial here.`](https://jovianmoon.io/blog/sveltekit-password-protected-project)

 ## Run Locally

-Clone this repo or fork it. [`Learn how if you don't know here`](https://dev.to/ceceliacreates/how-to-clone-a-github-repository-59hg)
+Clone this repo or fork it. [`Learn how here`](https://dev.to/ceceliacreates/how-to-clone-a-github-repository-59hg)

 You will need to setup a .env for the password / security hash or you will need to alter the code.
 The two variables you need to define are